Arizona in Pictures: 19 Beautiful Places to Photograph

 When it comes to Native American cliff dwellings, Canyon de Chelly is one of the most incredible sites in the Southwest.
 The dwellings are tucked in cliffside caves on the lower levels of huge, sheer stone walls that reach 1,000 feet in height.
 To photograph here, be sure to bring a long lens.
 You'll be viewing most of these from a distance.

 On the border between Arizona and Nevada, Hoover Dam is a popular tourist spot.
 You can stop here, where you'll find a visitors' center, and walk across the dam to get a true appreciation for the size of the dam.
-One of the most popular ways of seeing the dam is from a helicopter.
+This is one of the top day trips from Las Vegas.
+A popular way of seeing and photographing the dam is from a helicopter.
 Tours leave from Las Vegas.

 This mountain town, not far from Sedona, was a former mining town.
 Although it's often described as a ghost town, there is a lot going on here, and plenty of restaurants and shops.
 You can see fabulous views from anywhere in town, looking out over the desert and Mogollin Rim in the distance.